-We are the appraisal review [board of panel] that will hear your protest today.
+We are the appraisal review board that will hear your protest today.
 We are not employees of the appraisal district.
-We are appointed to perform an independent review or your protest.
+We are appointed to perform an independent review of your protest.
 You can complete a survey regarding your experience today[provide instructions on how to fill out the survey].
 The survey is voluntary.
 You also have the right to appeal our decision.
 We will provide the appeal information to you with our determination.